 The Sapphire Reserve is a tremendous credit card with amazing perks like 3X on dining and travel, a $300 travel statement credit, travel redemptions at 1.5 cents per point, primary rental car insurance, and Priority Pass lounge access.
 It also comes with a valuable sign-up bonus of 50,000 points after you spend $4,000 within the first 3 months.
 That bonus is worth at least $750 or even more if you utilize it on certain transfer partners.

 It’s great if you’re looking for a high limit credit card and you have a good credit score.
-If you’ve opened a few cards in the past couple of years, make sure you’re aware of the Chase application rules since this card is subject to 5/24/ You can click HERE to learn more about this card and compare it others.
+If you’ve opened a few cards in the past couple of years, make sure you’re aware of the Chase application rules since this card is subject to 5/24.

 Chase Sapphire Preferred